Zenika/google-gtag/README.md

 },
 ```
 After this required step, this module inlcudes Google gtag in your NuxtJs project and enables every page tracking by default.
 You can use gtag inside of your components/functions/methods like follow:

-This module inlcudes Google gtag in your NuxtJs project and enables every page tracking by default.
-You can use gtag inside of your components/functions/methods like follow:

 ```
   this.$gtag('event', 'your_event', { /* track something awesome */})